ctschroeder/tutorials/Voyant.md

 # Voyant Tools for Text Analysis: Tutorial

-Last modified January 2022 for Intro to DH, Spring 2022, the University of Oklahoma.
+Last modified February 2022 for Intro to DH, Spring 2022, the University of Oklahoma.
 Originally Created for Intro to DH, Fall 2017, RELI/ENGL 39 at the University of the Pacific.

 A live version (with images, live links) lives at https://github.com/ctschroeder/tutorials/blob/master/Voyant.md